Off The Podium

 Although I do have other interests, here on Off The Podium I try to maintain at least a “wide angle” focus and post only articles related to music and education.
 Roughly,

-- a third of my posts are about Nashville Symphony programs (artistic as well as education and community engagement);
+- a third of my posts are about symphony programs (artistic as well as education and community engagement);

 - a third are about music education and relate experiences, ideals, and practical suggestions from a life spent teaching music;

 - and a third reflect my own personal musical interests and preoccupations.

 Naturally, there is some blurring of lines between these three broad categories.